DerekTurtleRoe/ares/docs/guides/import.md

 </table>

 **Note 1:**
-The CX4 firmware is shipped with higan, because it just contains mathematical tables and not a copyrightable program.
+The CX4 firmware is shipped with ares, because it just contains mathematical tables and not a copyrightable program.